Questions and answers regarding the Konrad repository and the evaluation

 Since April 2017, the Bundesgesellschaft für Endlagerung (BGE) has been responsible for the construction, operation and closure of the Konrad repository in Salzgitter, Lower Saxony.
 The repository is intended for low- and intermediate-level radioactive waste.
 This waste arises primarily from the operation and dismantling of nuclear power plants as well as from research institutions, industry and medicine.

 In 2002, the Konrad mine became the first repository to be licensed under German nuclear law.
-The planning approval was confirmed by the Federal Administrative Court in 2007, since which time it has been legally binding.
+The planning approval was confirmed by the Federal Administrative Court in 2007, since then it has been legally binding.
 The former iron-ore mine is currently being converted and expanded into a repository and will then be used for the final disposal of up to 303,000 cubic metres of radioactive waste with negligible heat generation – that is, low- and intermediate-level radioactive waste.

 The Konrad repository is due to be completed in 2027.
 The predicted costs for the emplacement chambers constructed at a depth of approximately 1,000 metres as well as the entire technical infrastructure for the safe handling of radioactive waste packages run to around €4.2 billion.
 These are the costs for construction only.
 The operating costs have not yet been included.